It has been a busy and action-packed year for Greenpeace Southeast Asia.

 In 2023, we saw thousands of people coming together for environmental protection and demanding systemic changes necessary for a livable and more sustainable Southeast Asia, especially as many ASEAN nations held their respective national elections in 2023.

-Khalisah Khalid (right), and lawyer Jeanny Sirait (left), talk to the press after 32 citizens connected to a lawsuit over Air Pollution in Jakarta issued a counter-memorandum of appeal at the Central Jakarta District Court (PN Jakpus)- a legal step against the appeal made by four state official defendants, the President of the Republic of Indonesia Joko Widodo, Minister of Environment and Forestry, Minister of Home Affairs, and Minister of Health.
+One of the citizens, Khalisah Khalid (right), and lawyer Jeanny Sirait (left), talk to the press after the advocacy team, which accompanied 32 citizens in the citizen's lawsuit over Air Pollution in Jakarta, registered a counter-memorandum of appeal at the Central Jakarta District Court (PN Jakpus) as a further legal step against the appeal made by four state official defendants, the President of the Republic of Indonesia Joko Widodo, Minister of Environment and Forestry, Minister of Home Affairs, and Minister of Health.

 The climate agenda also inspired passionate artists to mount artivism events across Malaysia to demand government action and corporate accountability to stop the haze that continues to threaten people’s health and well-being.

-Indonesia’s Papuan Indigenous People from the Auyu tribe don traditional body paint and bird of paradise headdresses before officially intervening in legal proceedings undertaken by two palm oil companies in the Jakarta State Administrative Court.
+Papuan Indigenous People from the Awyu tribe donned traditional body paint and bird of paradise headdresses before officially intervening in legal proceedings taken by two palm oil companies in the Jakarta State Administrative Court.
+They also visit Human Right National Comission to get support and investigation.

 This year also marked the return of the Greenpeace flagship, the Rainbow Warrior, to Southeast Asia with Climate Justice ship tours in Malaysia and the Philippines.